 You can even create beat live on stage in front of thousands of people using a massive projection…

 If you find yourself struggling to come up with something, it’s always great practice to try to recreate a beat that you like.
-In fact, beat rebuilding is a major component of the beat making Mainstage course.
+In fact, beat rebuilding is a major component of our beat making course.

 Exporting for Ableton Live Users